aosthedev/VisualiseProduct/README.md

 # Release Notes
 ## Finally Released.
 The script is still in the first beta for it.
 Expect bugs & others.
+## Also, heres a preview of the premium version's loader: